 Incidentally, as far as local-state elections went, they went fairly well, being much more par for the course.
 Although, to my disappointment, a local tax increase for schools didn't pass, nor did a big hike in cigarette taxes, there were satisfactory wins:

 Colorado being a centrist state, Democrats won both congressional votes.
 Being Democrats was not such a big deal to me, it was just that both the Republican candidates were more or less nutjobs -- one more, one less.
-I think the Democrats will take the Senate in 2018; their minority was marginal, they gained two seats, and the fickle voters tend to turn against the party in power.
+The Democrats did improve their position; their minority was marginal, and they gained two seats.
+I think the tilt back will continue, since the fickle voters tend to turn against the party in power.
 The politicians of the opposition are inclined to promise magic answers; once called on to perform, they can never meet the unrealistic expectations they have set.

 * In any case, I came out of the election with a change in mindset.
 I wasn't radicalized; I just had a sense of patriotism, that what the USA -- and its system of government -- stand for is worth standing up for.
 That sense necessarily came along with contempt for the wreckers, the troglodyte Right and the anarcho-libertarians, who are mindlessly trying to tear it all down in a fit of petulance.